jagatpandya/stenotype-design-engineering-storyboard-video-player/README.md

-# Stenotype Design Engineering Storyboard Video Player
+# Stenotype Storyboard Video Player

 Stenotype is a device-based note-taking platform based on a Django project named Firepad that aimed to replace notebooks in school by offering new cutting-edge features and an attractive UI.